calsmith99/life-skills-hass/README.md

 - Multiple configurable skills with custom names and icons
 - XP tracking with number entities
-- Automatic level calculation based on XP progression formula
+- Automatic level calculation based on XP progression formula (Stolen formula from RuneScape)
 - XP to next level sensors
 - Total level sensor across all skills
 - Services for adding XP, setting levels, and resetting skills